-Notes: The Likert scale is recoded in such a way that a higher value corresponds to a stronger agreement to the statement. \) p-values.
+Notes: The Likert scale is recoded in such a way that a higher value corresponds to a stronger agreement to the statement. ) p-values.
 Source: own survey and calculation.

-Figure 8: Attitudes to consensus and loss functions
+Figure 8: Attitudes to consensus and loss functions Which of the following statements applies to your institution?

-regarding the loss function and the speed of forecast revision seem to be quite similar, whereas the consensus forecast has different meanings for public and private forecasters: it is more important for public forecasters to stay on the neighborhood of the consensus forecast.
-Assuming that private forecasters might have more incentives to search attention of the media etc., this finding would be in line with the reasoning of Ehrbeck and Waldmann (1996).
+that private forecasters might have more incentives to search attention of the media etc., this finding would be in line with the reasoning of Ehrbeck and Waldmann (1996).